Yorkshire deducted points and fined over racism scandal

 The club had previously admitted four amended charges.

+Former Yorkshire player Rafiq said English cricket was "institutionally racist", and racist language was used "constantly" at the club.

-"Following representations by the board at last month's hearing, the CDC and ECB have today acknowledged the vast amount of work done by YCCC to overcome the cultural issues that existed within the club, which allowed racist and discriminatory behaviour to go unchallenged," said a Yorkshire statement.
+"Following representations by the board at last month's hearing, the CDC and ECB (England and Wales Cricket Board) have today acknowledged the vast amount of work done by YCCC to overcome the cultural issues that existed within the club, which allowed racist and discriminatory behaviour to go unchallenged," said a Yorkshire statement.

 "We are accountable for these issues, and we accepted four amended charges as part of a continued commitment to ensure we are able to move forward.